Skip to Main Content

 Possible Field Trips

-We propose three, day-long field trips: Week 1 – Natural History Museum of Los
+We propose two, day-long field trips: Week 1 – Natural History Museum of

-Angeles County, including collections tour, Week 2 – La Brea Tar Pits Museum, including behind-the-scenes tour, Week 3 – LA Zoo.
+Los Angeles County, including collections tour, Week 3 – LA Zoo.
+We have